One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Outside of Slovenia, the region is not massively well known and is a brilliant destination if you love exploring untouristy destinations.

 How to get to Bela Krajina

-The Bela Krajina region is around 156km from Lake Bled and is 100km from Ljubljana.
+The Bela Krajina region is around 156km from Lake Bled and 100km from Ljubljana.
 You can travel from Lake Bled via Ljubljana as you’ll have better transport options from the capital.

-The easiest way to get to Bela Krajina is to hire a car, this will also make exploring the region a lot easier.
+The easiest way to get to Bela Krajina is to hire a car, making exploring the region much easier.

 When visiting the Bela Krajina region, I highly recommend you stay at the BIG BERRY Luxury Lifestyle Resort in Primostek.

 With its blend of nature, luxury, and local culture, this resort is located on the banks of the Kolpa River and offers a peaceful retreat in the Slovenian countryside.

 Big Berry is a fantastic, laid-back base in the region, and they can also help you organise activities and trips in the area.

 At the risk of sounding frightfully hipster, Big Berry is more than just a glamping site; it’s a concept.

 Staying at Big Berry is a living, authentic experience in partnership with the local community, suppliers and artists.